The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical Applications: Compact surfaces

 This question is also known as Hilbert's 8'th Problem and a Clay Institute Millennium Problem.
 There have been many attempts to prove this result, but so far the conjecture has resisted attempts.
-One particularly popular approach is the following: \paragraph{Hilbert--Polya approach:} Try to relate the zeros of $\zeta(s)$ to eigenvalues of some self-adjoint operator.
+One particularly popular approach is the following: \paragraph{Hilbert--Polya approach:} Try to relate the zeros of~$\zeta$ to eigenvalues of some self-adjoint operator.

-The motivation for this is because the spectrum of a self-adjoint operator is necessarily contained in $\mathbb R$.
-Whereas this has proved ellusive for the Riemann zeta function, the analogue for the Selberg zeta function has been more successful.
+The motivation for this idea is the fact that the spectrum of a self-adjoint operator is necessarily contained in~$\mathbb R$.
+Whereas it has proved ellusive for the Riemann zeta function, the analogue for the Selberg zeta function has been more successful.